Rashad al-Shawwa: Second term (1976-1982)

 The Israeli government re-appointed Shawwa as Mayor of Gaza City in 1976.

 In January 1982, Shawwa joined Mayor of Bethlehem Elias Freij in publicly calling for the PLO to officially recognise the State of Israel, while also calling for the Israeli government to recognise the PLO.

 In July 1982, the Israeli government deposed Shawwa from his position as mayor of Gaza, along with the entire Gaza City council, accusing them of failing to cooperate with Israeli military rule of the Gaza Strip.
-Shawwa and the council had refused to work in the city hall building since the March 1982 Palestinian general strike that had been triggered by the deposal of the Al-Bireh city council by the Israeli governement, working from home instead in a symbolic protest.
+Shawwa and the council had refused to work in the city hall building since the March 1982 Palestinian general strike that had been triggered by the deposal of the Al-Bireh city council by the Israeli government, working from home instead in a symbolic protest.
 Shawwa and the council had also refused to sign an order from the Israeli military forbidding them from making political statements.